 Access to this Devon Wildlife Trust managed nature reserve/site

 During the current Covid-19 outbreak we have reduced staffing levels at this nature reserve.
-As a consequence its car park will only be open Thursday – Sunday 10am – 4pm and closed Monday – Wednesday (with the exception of bank holidays when the car park will be open).
+As a consequence its car park will be open Saturday and Sunday 8am til 8pm, Monday to Friday 9am til 5pm.
 The nature reserve remains open to access at all times as normal.

 PLEASE NOTE: Given the seriousness of the current Covid-19 situation, and high visitor demand, we have had to close the toilets.